GoogleContainerTools/kaniko/README.md

 BuildKit (and `img`) can perform as a non-root user from within a container but requires seccomp and AppArmor to be disabled to create nested containers.
 `kaniko` does not actually create nested containers, so it does not require seccomp and AppArmor to be disabled.
+BuildKit supports "cross-building" multi-arch containers by leveraging QEMU.

 `orca-build` depends on `runc` to build images from Dockerfiles, which can not run inside a container (for similar reasons to `img` above). `kaniko` doesn't